 Note: Scroll all the way to the bottom of the page to look at Super Improver Ultra, a way to simplify the game for classes with large numbers of students.

 The simplest way to begin is to choose one goal for the whole class.
 Let your students know that for the day, or during the math lesson, or whenever you choose, you will be looking for improvement in this one goal area.
 Then, when you notice an improving student, award them with a star on their card and celebrate!

-You cannot pick an improvement goal for the whole class, unless everyone can show growth in reaching that goal.
-Therefore, don’t use quietly walking in the hall as a class target, unless every student makes a ruckus when they leave the room.
-A common mistake that educators make with the Super Improvers team is rewarding good, rather than improved, behavior.
-“Look at how nicely Melvin writes, class!
-He gets a Super Improver star!”
-No star for Melvin unless his neat handwriting becomes even neater.
+You cannot pick an improvement goal for the whole class unless everyone can show growth in reaching that goal.
+Therefore, don’t use "quietly walking in the hall" as a class target, unless every student makes a ruckus when they leave the room.
+A common mistake that educators make with Super Improvers is rewarding good, rather than improved, behavior.
+“Look at how nicely Melvin writes!
+If he starts adding adjectives, he might get a star!”
+No star for Melvin unless his excellent writing skills improve.
 Ida’s handwriting is illegible; she has many virtues, but writing clearly isn’t one of them.
 But look here!
 Ida found a way to write more neatly!
-Give that girl praise … day after day.
-Then, award Ida a star for her new handwriting skill.
+She’s arrived at the corner of Super Improver Lane and Personal Growth Blvd.
+Star her!

 You can also work to weave opportunities for improvement into every lesson, every day.
 Want to improve transitions from one area to another?
 Use the Timer Game.
 Want to improve memorization of math facts or reading fluency?
 Use the Super Speed games.
 Think about how you can set and break records all day long.